Probate & Trust Administration

 When an individual passes away without an estate plan, or even if the decedent had a valid will, in most cases his or her assets cannot be distributed until the estate goes through a process known as probate.
 Unfortunately, the probate process in Indiana is often time-consuming, frustrating, and needlessly expensive.
 Probate costs include court filing fees, notification fees, and fees of the executor and attorney.
 The average cost to probate an estate is between 4%-11% of the estate’s value.
 Supervised administration is more costly than unsupervised administration.

-At Dillman Law Group, we create comprehensive plans designed to help families avoid the Indiana probate process entirely.
+At Applegate and Dillman Elder Law, we create comprehensive plans designed to help families avoid the Indiana probate process entirely.
 Of course, we also guide families through the process if they find themselves facing the probate court.
 We understand what you are going through during this difficult time, and can assist you with every aspect of the process, including:

 - Filing a petition with the probate court